anestisZioulis/Shelldom/README.md

 - [3] If you opted to compile the source code yourself.
 - You downloaded the tool chain that has the compiler and installed it.
-- Open `cmd`, change directory to the folder the source file is and check if `gcc` is available with the following command:
+- Open `cmd`, change the directory to the folder where the source file is, and check if `gcc` is available with the following command:
   ```c
     gcc -v